Health-Informatics-UoN/carrot-docs/docs/AzureFunctions/RunningLocally.md

 ```

 An [Azure function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) is made up of three key files.
-Two are kept in the function's directory (which itself lives within Co-Connect's root directory) and define what and how the function should run:
+Two are kept in the function's directory (which itself lives within CaRROt-Mapper's root directory) and define what and how the function should run:

 1. `init.py` - This contains the function's logic.
 The method `main()` should be present for the function to execute.
 2. `function.json` - This tells Azure what type of function you're developing and also what queue from which to pick messages up from.